bulka4/hadoop_spark/readme.md

 ## Starting Hadoop cluster
 In order to start the Hadoop cluster we need to connect through SSH to the VM which acts as a master (VM1 by default) and run the following commands:
-- hdfs namenode -format
+- hdfs namenode -format # We need to run this only when starting Hadoop cluster for the first time.
+If we run this later on it will remove all the data from the cluster.
-- start-dfs.sh
+- start-dfs.sh # Start HDFS
-- start-yarn.sh
+- start-yarn.sh # Start YARN

-In order to learn about how to connect to that VM through SSH reference to the 'SSH' section below in this documentation.
+In order to learn about how to connect to that VM through SSH reference to the 'Connecting to the created VMs from our local computer through SSH' section below in this documentation.

 # Prerequisites
+## Terraform variables
+We need to specify values for Terraform variables.
+In order to do that we need to create the terraform.tfvars file which looks like the terraform-draft.tfvars and provide there proper values for all the listed variables.

 ## Terraform configuration
 We need to configure properly Terraform so it can create resources in our Azure subscription, it is described here: [developer.hashicorp.com](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).